bassetmatt/Neuro-Sings/README.md

 - [x] Upload the result to the drive `drive-push`
 - [x] Profit

-*Note*: Create manually the "Song ASCII" or "Artist ASCII" key in JSON if needed, they are fields for a sanitized name for filenames e.g. `"Artist": "DECO*27"`, `"Artist ASCII": "DECO 27"`
+*Note*: Create manually the "Song ASCII" or "Artist ASCII" key in JSON if needed, they are fields for a sanitized name for filenames e.g. `"Artist": "DECO*27"`, `"Artist ASCII": "DECO 27"`.

 *Another Note*: Yes calling this "ASCII" isn't really correct, as "*" for example is an ASCII character.
 It means sanitized, but it was longer and less clear imo.
-The goal with this field is firstly to make titles/artists compatible with a filename, and also to ease search for songs e.g. P!NK -> PINK
+The goal with this field is firstly to make titles/artists compatible with a filename, and also to ease search for songs e.g. P!NK -> PINK.

 ## What are "duplicates" ?
 In the databse there are songs with a "duplicate" flag.
 What is it?\